Art python

 1.1 Pro-tip: run your python code as a web service

-Web services are the new reliable lingua franca, and have a lot of development time sunk into them, so even if you, as I do, hate the web, you may as well steal their labour.
+Web services are the new reliable lingua franca, and have a lot of development time sunk into them, so even if you, like me, hate the web, you may as well steal their labour.

 Python + tornado + ProcessPoolExecutor is reasonably performant.